 When you make a ‘promise’ in your email subject line, they get compelled to open it to get the promise delivered.

 But make sure you don’t go too ambitious with it as becoming unable to deliver it in the email body.

-This makes you untrustworthy and also leaves a bad taste in their mouth.
+This makes you untrustworthy and also leaves a bad taste in your mouth.
 Make it catchy and click-worthy.

 Knowing What Will Encourage Your Audience To Take Action

-The more you learn about your audience, the better chance you will have in encouraging them to take action.
+The more you learn about your audience, the better chance you will have of encouraging them to take action.

 You need to dig deep and know their preferences, wants, desires, needs, insecurities, problems, financial status, demographics, and much more.

 It also depends upon what kind of product you’re selling and what it is resolving for them.

 When you know your audience, it strikingly reflects in your email copy.
 You will be able to relate to them more and hook them to read to the end.